MicrosoftDocs/fabric-docs/docs/real-time-intelligence/vector-database-eventhouse.md

     KUSTO_TABLE = "Wiki"
     ```

 1. Run the remaining cells to write the data to the Eventhouse.
-This can take some time to execute.
+This operation can take some time to execute.

     ```python
     kustoOptions = {"kustoCluster": KUSTO_CLUSTER, "kustoDatabase" :KUSTO_DATABASE, "kustoTable" : KUSTO_TABLE }